breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ![GitHub App Steps 3](https://i.imgur.com/UVc92fA.png)

-The following video describes the step by step of everything that has been explained in this **GitHub Clone Repository** article
+The following video describes the step by step of everything that has been explained in this **GitHub Clone Repository** article: